 3. Action Plan

-Given the BC’s request to understand the problems that have arisen as a result restrictive, inaccurate or misused Whois, the BC recommends that the WRT incorporates the collection of this data into the Action Plan.
-In addition, the WRT should assess information already available from completed Whois studies.
+Given the BC’s request to understand the problems that have arisen as a result of restrictive, inaccurate or misused Whois, the BC recommends that the WRT incorporates the collection of examples of such data into the Action Plan.
+In addition, the WRT should review information already available from completed Whois studies.
 These results can be obtained from ICANN staff.
+The BC also supports the inclusion of validated studies from external sources which provide such data.

 4. List of Key Definitions

-The BC has no issue with the definitions provided by the WRT for the terms Law Enforcement, Applicable Laws, and Producers and Maintainers of Whois.
-Additionally, the BC supports the second definition of the term Consumer to mean “any consumer that acts a Producer of Whois data, Maintainer of Whois data and provider of Whois service, or User of Whois data.”
+The BC accepts the definitions provided by the WRT for the terms Law Enforcement, Applicable Laws, and Producers and Maintainers of Whois.
+Additionally, the BC supports a broad definition of the term consumer with a meaning of “all Internet users including natural persons, commercial and non-commercial entities, government and academic entities.”

 Constituency Support: